Gerald Walker: 2013–2017: Target

 In May 2013, after multiple hints and hashtags with the word Target via his Twitter Walker tweeted: "Everything's Done.
 New Chapter Begins.
 My debut album "Target" coming this Fall!
 Confirming his independent label debut's title.

 On February 3, 2014, Gerald Walker announced The Target Practice Tour, a 16 date North American tour beginning on February 8, 2014, through the end of April 2014.
 The tour was accompanied by a mixtape release entitled, "Yesterday You Said Tomorrow (A Prelude to TARGET)".
 The release featured a collection of demo's that didn't make the final TARGET release.

 In June 2015, Walker announced his book Target: 52 Weeks to Completing My Album, a memoir about his life featuring stories and anecdotes simultaneously released with the album.
 On June 5, 2015, Walker released the first single from Target titled "No Heart Feelings" featuring The Family.
 On August 25, 2015, the second single from Target titled "Follow Through" was released.
 Target was also supported by two tours.
 The first being the TARGET Listening Sessions, a 10 date, 8 city album listening and concert tour.
 In May 2016 Walker embarked a 15 date international tour supporting the album titled the TARGET World Tour.

-2018–present: Blue Collar Gang
+Since 2018: Blue Collar Gang

 In July 2018, Walker in an interview with Billboard announced a music partnership with rapper Stalley's Blue Collar Gang imprint.
 On December 7, 2018, Walker released his third studio EP titled People Tell Themselves Anything to Justify Everything.
 In February 2019, ESPN's First Take featured Walker's "Time" single from People Tell Themselves Anything to Justify Everything as the show's theme song.
 On March 8, 2019, Walker released his fourth studio EP titled The Little Foxes, That Spoil The Vines.

 On August 1, 2019, Walker debuted his single and music video " Win Streak" from his forthcoming EP "And Only a Few Ever Find It".
 In November 2019, Walker also embarked on Stalley's 'The Head Trip Tour', opening along with fellow label mates, LifeDutchee.